dhiway/cord/README.md

 **Blocktime**

 The blocktime is currently set to 4 seconds, but this setting is subject to change based on further research.

 **Extrinsics and Block Storage**

 In Substrate, the blockchain transactions are abstracted away and are generalised as [extrinsics](https://docs.substrate.dev/docs/extrinsics) in the system.
 They are called extrinsics since they can represent any piece of information that is regarded as input from “the outside world” (i.e. from users of the network) to the blockchain logic.
 The blockchain transactions are implemented through these general extrinsics, that are signed by the originator of the transaction.
-We use this framework to write the protocol specific data entries on the blockchain: [DID], [MTYPEhash], [Mark] and [Delegation].
+We use this framework to write the protocol specific data entries on the blockchain: [DID], [MTYPE], [Mark] and [Delegation].
 The processing of each of these entry types is handled by our custom runtime modules.

 Under the current consensus algorithm, authority validator nodes (whose addresses are listed in the genesis block) can create new blocks.
 These nodes [validate](https://substrate.dev/docs/en/knowledgebase/learn-substrate/tx-pool#transaction-lifecycle) incoming transactions, put them into the pool, and include them in a new block.
 While creating the block, the node executes the transactions and stores the resulting state changes in its local storage.
 Note that the size of the entry depends on the number of arguments the transaction, (i.e., the respective extrinsic method) has.
 The size of the block is hence dynamic and will depend on the number and type of transactions included in the new block.
 The valid new blocks are propagated through the network and other nodes execute these blocks to update their local state (storage).

 **Authoring & Consensus Algorithm**

-We use [Aura](https://wiki.parity.io/Aura) as the authoring algorithm, since we are a permissioned blockchain mode.
+We use [Aura](https://wiki.parity.io/Aura) as the authoring algorithm, since we are a public, permissioned blockchain mode.

 For consensus we use [GRANDPA](https://github.com/paritytech/substrate#2-description).

+**Governance**
+- [TBD]

 ### DID Module